abe-winter/automigrate/README.md

 	- not sure what this means in practice
 	- I think this product is GUI-first and only runs on windows?
 * sqlite sqldiff.exe
-	- seems like a really good tool if you're operating on `.sqlite` files
+	- seems like a really good tool if you're operating on sqlite databases
 * liquibase
 	- supports 4 formats for migration (xml, yml, json, sql) -- this supports 0 because it doesn't need them
 	- requires you to explictly define migrations (I think) -- this doesn't